siffiejoe/lua-amalg/README.md

     ./amalg.lua -s main.lua -c -v template.txt

-This will embed `template.txt` in the amalgamated script and monky-patch the file IO functions if (and only if) the resource is opened *read-only*.
+This will embed `template.txt` in the amalgamated script and monkey-patch the file IO functions if (and only if) the resource is opened *read-only*.
 This commandline switch may be used multiple times for multiple virtual resources.
 The file path has to match exactly or else normal file IO is used.